Example Itinerary

 Day 1

-Arrive in one of Asia's most notable and exciting business capitals, Hong Kong, and check in to your luxury hotel.
+Arrive in one of Asia's most notable and exciting business capitals, Hong Kong, receiving VIP airport arrival service.
+Meet your guide and driver and transfer to your luxury hotel for check-in.
 Once settled in, embark on a half-day historical walking tour of the city around Central, the frenetic business and retail heart crammed with skyscrapers, art galleries, trendy restaurants, and boutiques.
 Take a ride on the longest outdoor covered escalator system in the world, the Mid-Levels escalator.
 Jump on the Peak Tram, the city's historic funicular, and make your way to Victoria Peak for stunning views of Hong Kong’s famed cityscape.
 If you wish, stretch your legs with a stroll along Peak Circle Walk which rewards hikers with views of the harbor.
 If timed right, you can watch the glow of the afternoon light dim into the twilight that gives way to the night and shimmering city lights.

 Hotel Options